Vietnam.vn - Nền tảng quảng bá Việt Nam

 phuc .jpg

-And walking street
+And the pedestrian street

 bna_Gian hàng OCOP trưng bày trên phố đi bộ Vinh thu hút khách mua sắm. Ảnh Thanh Phúc.jpg